August 27, 2013 § Leave a Comment

 Edit: This post was syndicated to Women 2.0 on April 5, 2013 and can be viewed here

 I recently went to an event on Fundraising where Ajit Medhekar, part of Band of Angels, sat on the panel to discuss early stage fundraising and the various seed investment structures (I might share my crude sketchnotes…maybe.
 Stay tuned!).
 He mentioned that if you’re getting paid, you’re most certainly not a Founder, specifically if this is an early stage company where all you really have is seed investment.
 Barely 40 minutes later, I met a founder who’s considering shutting down their company because it wasn’t performing well.
 They sounded defeated and heartbroken, but this is a tale that’s all too common in Silicon Valley.
-As they were telling me their story, they kept bringing up how they had to make so many sacrifices (welcome to entrepreneurship – expect to stay hungry and foolish), how they couldn’t spend like they used to (evidently for this Founder, it was designer labels – congratulations, you’re learning what it means to make short-term “sacrifices” and live like no one wants to, so you can one day, live the way most people can only dream of), and how once they raised money they had to give themselves a salary which was reduced considerably from what their market rate would be.
+As they were telling me their story, they kept bringing up how they had to make so many sacrifices (welcome to entrepreneurship – expect to stay hungry and foolish), how they couldn’t spend like they used to (evidently for this Founder, it was designer labels – congratulations, you’re learning what it means to make short-term “sacrifices” and live like no one wants to, so you can one day, live the way most people can only dream of), and how once they raised a small seed round they had to give themselves a salary which was reduced considerably from what their market rate would be.
 Wait…what?!
-Pause for a second.. they were giving themselves a salary?!
+Pause for a second.. they were giving themselves a salary beyond the necessities?!

 It’s not that I wasn’t interested in them as a person, but that’s about the time I excused myself from the conversation.
 If you’re a founder of an early stage company and all you have is a small seed investment you really shouldn’t be giving yourself a salary.
 The only people that should be receiving a salary are your early employees, specifically your engineers, designers, and possibly even a community/sales person depending on your needs.
 When this founder told me they were taking a salary, I about lost all sympathy I had for their trials and tribulations.
 First of all, it’s a massive turn-off to investors, and second, if you’re giving yourself a salary, you probably don’t have your skin in the game or are not dedicated enough in your product or in building your company (and if you’re not dedicated towards your own vision, why should anyone else be?